 I saw in some forums, they have mentioned some photos of their dogs that are staying gently with kittens.
 Probably those dogs had previous experiences with cats.

 If you are willing to bring a cat to your home and the dog hasn’t been experienced with cats, go to parks and let him stay with cats.
 Probably those cat owners will not allow it.
 That’s why your dog should be well-trained.

 So ask them and get the dog near to you and a cat as well.
 Likewise, stay with them until that dog gets used to cats.
 If you do this as a hobby over time, he will get the qualifications to get a new cat friend to his pack.

 Click here to Save 30% on your first Autoship Order with Chewy!

 Whether Springer Spaniels are good with cats depends on the owners.

 But please note that everything depends on the owner.
 If you are willing to meet springer spaniels and a cat, the dog needs proper training.
 Make sure to give him basic obedience training.
 He should be very socialized.

 You need to you will face some problems when they are eating.
-Because of cats usually tend to eat from dog’s bowl.
+Because cats usually tend to eat from dog’s bowls.
 This can sometimes happen while the dog is eating.

 If you haven’t trained your Springer Spaniel to stop food aggression, it can be a big trouble no matter how much he loves your kitten.
 This means you have to stop your dog’s food aggression.